The Last of Us season 2: Release date, trailer, latest news

 Is there a trailer for The Last of Us season 2?

-Yes, the first full trailer has now been released, and it's pretty ominous.
+Yes, the first full trailer was released in 2024, and it's pretty ominous.
 Watch below:

-The first teaser trailer was unveiled earlier this year, giving fans their first look at some of the show's new cast, including Catherine O'Hara, who appears to be playing some sort of therapist.
+The first teaser trailer was unveiled last year, giving fans their first look at some of the show's new cast, including Catherine O'Hara, who appears to be playing some sort of therapist.

 Check out more of our Sci-fi coverage or visit our TV Guide and Streaming Guide to find out what's on this week.
 For more from the biggest stars in TV, listen to The Radio Times Podcast.